 The recorded memory sticks are checked and placed into yellow plastic postal wallets which are individually labelled with our listeners’ addresses.
 These are then carried down to the post office ready for dispatch.

-After the listeners have finished with the memory stick, they simply reverse the label on the wallet and pop it into the post ready for collection on the next Thursday – and the process begins all over again.
+After the listeners who have memory sticks have finished listening, they simply reverse the label on the wallet and pop it into the post ready for collection on the next Thursday – and the process begins all over again.